Waztom/xchem-XCOS/README.md

 was born and the global scientific community invited to submit compound designs to inhibit the action of SARS-CoV-2 main protease (Mpro).

 What followed was an amazing response from a very diverse community of organic chemists, medicinal chemists and computational chemists.
 Thousands of compound designs have been submitted with different approaches.
-Using the geometery and chemical features, the ground truth, of the fragment screening experiment - a scoring method was needed to evaluate how much of this ground truth was retained in the compound designs (Fig. 1).
+Using the geometry and chemical features, the ground truth, of the fragment screening experiment - a scoring method was needed to evaluate how much of this ground truth was retained in the compound designs (Fig. 1).

 <p align="center">